gopasspw/gopass/docs/setup.md

 autocmd BufNewFile,BufRead /private/**/gopass** setlocal noswapfile nobackup noundofile viminfo=""
 ```

+Note: gopass will attempt to detect the correct hardning flags to be used for the editor.
+It will pass them on
+invocation.

 ### Migrating from pass to gopass

 If you are migrating from pass to gopass, you can simply use your existing password store and everything should just work.
 Furthermore, it may be helpful to link the gopass binary so that you can use it as a drop-in replacement.
 For example, assuming `$HOME/bin/` exists and is present in your `$PATH`: